 Take off that Cubs cap, Fonzie.
-With the Alfonso Soriano trade finally made official by Major League Baseball, the New York Yankees put him to work immediately in the cleanup spot.
-Soriano batted fourth and played left field Friday night against the Tampa Bay Rays in a 10-6 loss at Yankee Stadium.
+With the Alfonso Soriano trade finally made official by Major League Baseball, the New York Yankees are putting him to work immediately in the cleanup spot.
+Soriano is batting fourth and playing left field Friday night against the Tampa Bay Rays at Yankee Stadium.
+Jeremy Hellickson opposes CC Sabathia.

 One person who's happy to see an old teammate: Derek Jeter: